Eva Gore-Booth: Family background and early life

-Eva Selina Laura Gore-Booth was born in County Sligo, Ireland, to Sir Henry and Lady Georgina Gore-Booth of Lissadell.
-She was the third of five children born to the 5th Baronet and his wife and the first of her siblings to be born at Lissadell House.
-She and her siblings, Josslyn Gore-Booth (1869–1944), Constance Georgine Gore-Booth (1868–1927), Mabel Gore-Booth (1874–1955), and Mordaunt Gore-Booth (1878–1958), were the third generation of Gore-Booths at Lissadell.
-The house was built for her paternal grandfather, Sir Robert Gore-Booth, 4th Baronet, between 1830 and 1835 and three generations of Gore-Booths resided there during Eva's childhood, including her paternal grandfather and her maternal grandmother Lady Frances Hill.
+Gore-Booth was born Eva Selina Laura Gore-Booth on 22 May 1870 at Lissadell House, County Sligo to Henry Gore-Booth, (later Sir Henry Gore-Booth, 5th Baronet) and Georgina Mary Gore-Booth (née Hill, later Lady Georgina Mary Gore-Booth).The third of five siblings, Gore-Booth was the younger sister of the republican politician, suffragist and labour activist Constance Markievicz.
+Following the 1876 death of her paternal grandfather Sir Robert Gore-Booth, 4th Baronet, an Anglo-Irish politician and landowner, Gore-Booth's father became the 5th Baronet of Artarman and took over the running of the family estate.

 Both Eva and Constance were educated at home and had several governesses throughout their childhood, most notably Miss Noel who recorded most of what is known about Gore-Booth's early life.
 She learned French, German, Latin and Greek and developed a love of poetry that was instilled by her maternal grandmother.
 Gore-Booth was troubled by the stark contrast between her family's privileged life and the poverty outside Lissadell, particularly during the winter of the Irish Famine (1879) when starving tenants would come to the house begging for food and clothing.
 Esther Roper later remarked that Gore-Booth was "haunted by the suffering of the world and had a curious feeling of responsibility for its inequalities and injustices."

 Gore-Booth's father was a notable Arctic explorer and, during a period of absence from the estate in the 1870s, her mother, Lady Georgina, established a school of needlework for women at Lissadell.
 The women were trained in crochet, embroidery and darn-thread work and the sale of their wares allowed them to earn a wage of 18 shillings per week.
 This enterprise had a great influence on Gore-Booth and her later women's suffrage and trade union work.

 In 1894, Gore-Booth joined her father on his travels around North America and the West Indies.
 She kept diaries and documented their travels in "Jamaica, Barbados, Cuba, Florida, New Orleans, St Louis, San Francisco, Vancouver, Toronto, Niagara, Montreal and Quebec."
 On returning to Ireland she met the poet W. B. Yeats for the first time.
 The following year she traveled around Europe with her mother, sister Constance, and friend Rachel Mansfield and, while in Venice, fell ill with a respiratory condition.
 In 1896, while recuperating at the villa of writer George MacDonald and his wife in Bordighera, Italy, she met Esther Roper, the English woman who would become her lifelong companion.
 Roper was also the secretary of the North of England Society for Women's Suffrage.
 Believing that she was dying of tuberculosis, Gore-Booth and Roper settled in Manchester to serve working women throughout the remainder of her life.

 Gore-Booth became a vegetarian in 1900.